-In this post, I wanted to share some of the more common questions we get from students while they’re preparing for their Aeronautical Knowledge Text.
+In this post, I want to share some of the more common questions we get from students while they’re preparing for their Aeronautical Knowledge Text.

 What kind of VHR / airband radio should I buy?

-Here’s a response I received directly from the FAA:
+Here’s a response we received directly from the FAA:

-Unless your ATC authorization (from our web portal) requires you to have two-way radio communications, you would not need that either.
+Unless your airspace authorization or waiver documentation specifically requires you to have two-way radio communications, you would not need that either.
 Although I still believe you should carry one as a tool to mitigate risk.

-Should I get insurance?
+Should I get drone insurance?
 What are your recommendations?

 What options do I have to research airspace and Sectional Charts?

-Here’s a list of tools our students are using to research airspace:
+Here’s a list of the top tools our students are using to research airspace: